 - Click the Microarray Staging link.

 - Add a Sample Sets web part on the left.

-- In the new Sample Sets web part at the bottom of the page, click Import Sample Set
+- In the new Sample Sets web part at the bottom of the page, click (Create New Sample Set)

 - Enter the Name: "Microarray Sample Set".